 Job Versus Career Changes

 There is a major difference between a job versus a career as a loan officer.
-When I have come across people in accounting who really can’t stand it, I flat out ask them if they really like what they are doing and they respond with “well it’s what I went to school for..
+When I have come across people in accounting who really can’t stand it, I flat out ask them if they like what they are doing, and they respond with, “well, it’s what I went to school for..
 That is a sign that they are doing something they might not like.
 The sooner people in these situations get the courage to walk away from their job to pursue something they enjoy, the happier they will be.

 Gustan Cho Associates and its subsidiaries are America’s fastest-growing online mortgage and real estate informational sites.
-Mortgage professionals, real estate professionals, home buyers, home sellers, real estate investors, lenders, consumers, and those seeking advice become members and participate on online discussions on any topics at Mortgage Portal
+Mortgage professionals, real estate professionals, home buyers, home sellers, real estate investors, lenders, consumers, and those seeking advice become members and participate in online discussions on any topics at Gustan Cho Associates.